 If there is no clear reason for your fertility problems you may be advised to wait until you've been trying for a baby for two years.
-Then you might be offered in vitro fertilisation (IVF) treatment.
+Then you might be offered in vitro fertilization (IVF) treatment.
 Whether you are offered IVF will probably depend on your age.

-The age above which women are not offered IVF varies in different countries.
-For example, in the UK, women are not usually offered IVF over the age of 40.
+The age at which IVF is suggested as an option varies in different countries.
 The older a woman gets, the less likely IVF is to be successful.